filtercutter/Website/_posts/2014-12-12-noise-maker.md

 <img src="/images/digiSyntFront.jpg">

-This baby is an AVR based 8Bit FM synth with two oscilators It looks like this inside :)
+This baby is an AVR based 8Bit FM synth with two oscilators and it looks like this inside :)

 <img src="/images/digiSynthIn.jpg">

-Two encoders modulating the frequency of the oscillators.
+Two encoders are modulating the frequency of the oscillators.
 Pressing the button on the first pot saves and recalls the sound as a preset, while pressing the other button switches between different effect modes.